Endorsements

 David Kaplan, Economist, Inter-American Development Bank

-"In my opinion, IZA World of Labor is a valuable information resource for policymakers in labor economics.
+"In my opinion, World of Labour is a valuable information resource for policymakers in labour economics.
 I would highly recommend it to policymakers at any level."

 Alexander D. Nekipelov, Academician of Russian Academy of Sciences; Director, Moscow School of Economics, Moscow State University